gatsbyjs/gatsby/docs/blog/2019-03-11-dot-org-prototypes/index.md

 ### We did another usability test in November with bummer results!

-Back in November, we watched 8 people who had never heard of Gatsby before as they landed on the homepage and asked them “what is Gatsby” and “how do you decide if you want to use it?”
+Back in November, we watched 8 people who had never heard of Gatsby before as they landed on the homepage and asked them "what is Gatsby" and "how do you decide if you want to use it?"
 The results were...not as accurate as we hoped!

 Two problems became clear as a result: